manticoresoftware/manticoresearch/manual/english/Searching/Conversational_search.md

 | `max_document_length` | No | Per-document context limit. `0` disables truncation; `100..65536` truncates; default is `2000`. |

 Chat model names may contain only letters, numbers, and underscores.

+`custom_prompt` is optional.
+If it is omitted, Buddy uses its default answer prompt.
+If it is set, it must contain non-whitespace text and must not exceed 32768 bytes.
+To make the LLM return source citations, include that instruction in `custom_prompt`, for example: `Cite sources as [ref:<id>] using source row ids from the context.`

 The `model` option must use `provider:model` format: